sumitrj/Workshops/IoT-Firebase/README.md

     db.child("agents").child("Lana").update({"name": "Lana Anthony Kane"}, user['idToken'])

 ### Delete
-##### just what google should do for majority of it's services (No Offence, everyone is entitle to their faith and cloud services)
+##### just what google should do for majority of it's services (No Offence, everyone is entitled to their faith and cloud services)

 The remove() method removes objects from the database.